ManageIQ/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/provisioning_requests.md

 ### Provisioning Virtual Machines

-There are four types of provisioning requests available in {{ site.data.product.title }}:
+There are four types of provisioning requests available in {{ site.data.product.title_short }}:

 1. Provision a new virtual machine from a template